 In 2018, the film was released as part of a special Blu-ray collection, and the product was so well received it was nominated for a Saturn Award in the Best DVD/Blu-Ray Collection category.

-On this day in 1948, Unknown Island made its intentions known cinematically.
-The SciFi/Adventure starred Virginia Grey and Richard Denning, and here's the plot summary as provided by IMDB.com:
+A star is born!
+On this day in 1948 (in the U.S.), Unknown Island made its intentions known cinematically.
+Directed by Jack Bernhard from a story by Robert T. Shannon and Jack Harvey, the SciFi/Adventure starred Virginia Grey, Richard Denning, and Barton MacLane.
+Here's the plot summary as provided by IMDB.com:

 "An adventure seeker and his fiancée visit an uncharted island, only to find that it is inhabited by deadly dinosaurs and other creatures ready to attack."